shengjinbiao/edictor/README.md

 ```

 This will not only add support to all functionalities provided by LingPy (improved automatic cognate detection, improved alignments) and [LingRex](https://pypi.org/project/lingrex) (improved correspondence pattern detection), but also provide access to the `wordlist` command from the EDICTOR 3 commandline (see below for details).
 In many terminals, you can run the same command without quotation marks.

+## Semantic concept filter (local server)

+EDICTOR includes a semantic concept filter for finding concept sets related to a target meaning
+(e.g., "head") while excluding semantic-light or irrelevant uses (e.g., "taro", "suffix").
+This is useful for narrowing candidate cognate sets before manual inspection.

+How it works:

+1. Concepts are embedded into a vector space using a Sentence-Transformers model.
+2. The include terms are averaged into a positive "target" vector; optional exclude terms
+   form a negative vector.
+3. Each concept gets a semantic score (cosine similarity to positive minus similarity
+   to negative).
+4. Concepts above a threshold are selected and used to filter the wordlist.

+Sentence-Transformers provides the key capability here: it maps short phrases (concept
+labels or glosses) to dense vectors where semantic similarity is measured by cosine
+distance.
+This makes it possible to select meanings by semantics rather than by
+character matching.

+The filter runs on the local Python server.
+If a CUDA-enabled GPU is available, you can
+require GPU usage from the dialog; otherwise the filter runs on CPU.

 ## Getting Started on Windows